 What Is It: C/CPC provides counsel and advice to the Chancellor with respect to the physical development of the La Jolla campus, Elliott Field Station and the surrounding community.
 The C/CPC reviews cites proposed for new buildings, reviews and advises the Chancellor on long range planning, and monitors development of the surrounding community.

-For more information, contact Betty Ramirez, the Vice President of Student and Campus Affairs, at email@example.com
+For more information, contact the Vice President of Campus Affairs at email@example.com

 VP External Affairs:

-For more information, contact Mark Derdzinski, the Vice President of External Affairs, at firstname.lastname@example.org
+For more information, contact the Vice President of External Affairs at firstname.lastname@example.org